-Sampling interval.
+Time between re-evaluation of gates.
 The time interval between each evaluation of all the gates.
 At each sampling interval, new requests are sent concurrently to each gate for fresh results.
 The sampling interval must be greater than the longest typical response time of any configured gate to allow time for all responses to be received.

-Execution order.
+Gates and approvals.
 Select the required order of execution for gates and approvals if you have configured both.
 For pre-deployment conditions, the default is to prompt for manual (user) approvals first, then evaluate gates afterwards.
 This saves the system from evaluating the gate functions if the release is rejected by the user.
 For post-deployment conditions, the default is to evaluate gates and prompt for manual approvals only when all gates are successful.
 This ensures the approvers have all the information required for a sign-off.

 Gate evaluation flow examples